LOVC/platform/README.md

 Our mission is to find outstanding entrepreneurs in non-obvious places and maximize their impact by connecting them to networks of capital, talent, and customers in well-established startup ecosystems.

 <strong> Who we invest in </strong> <br/>
-We invest in smart people who’re building the future.
-This means technology that can redefine existing industries and create new ones.
+We invest in extraordinary people who have are building the future.
+This means people building technology that can redefine existing industries and create new ones.
 We call these people superheroes and transformers.
 They typically have spent years gaining asymmetrical insight in a particular industry and the superpowers for building products that create ascending user networks, which as a result drive transformational value.

 <strong> What we invest in </strong> <br/>
 We rarely invest in just ideas, and we prefer to see product demos vs. just pitch decks.
 We get really excited when we’re shown actual metrics that validate an original vision.
 We focus almost all of our efforts looking for companies that have reached early product market fit, which we can help get to the next level.
 In VC vernacular this means we mainly invest in early revenue companies raising their late Seed and/or Series A round.

 We invest in areas we understand and have a strong formed opinion about their future.
-We’re not dogmatic about any particular market or trend, but instead we invest in technological developments we can effect and yield outstanding returns for our investors.
+We’re not dogmatic about any particular market or trend, but instead we invest in technological developments we can effect and yield outstanding outcomes for our investors and founders.

 Our backgrounds intersect several verticals and markets in which we’ve invested as well as <strong>built and sold several startups for over $1Bn</strong>.
 By design our capabilities are dramatically augmented by our limited partners, advisors, and co-investors, which we carefully select.
-We believe to have super powers in building businesses in the North and Latin America in the following sectors:
+We believe to be helpful in building businesses in North and Latin America in the following sectors:

 ●	Enterprise software <br/>
 ●	Tech-enabled business services <br/>